muratk3n/thirdwave/en/README.md

 ---

+The hilarious part is C will happily let you do it.
+What-ever.
+Coding close to the metal.

+---

 Cast everything to `void *`.
 Then cast that anything else, anytime.
 Wanna dance with the devil boy?!
 Do it!